 Anthropogenic vs natural climate change: which one is faster?

-Spain was blanketed by half a meter of snow in January of this year.
-Then the peninsula was lashed with unusually heavy rains and wind.
-Globally, weather broadcasters publish one extreme after the other and attribute them to climate change.
+Globally, weather broadcasters publish one extreme weather event after the other, attributing them to climate change.
 But how fast does climate change really proceed?
 What are the numbers?
-How do the extreme weather phenomena of the last decades compare to the climate spikes of the geological past?
+How do the extreme weather phenomena of the last decades compare to the climate extremes of the geological past?

 Authors: Dorothea Eue / Kathelijne Bonne, 2021.
 GondwanaTalks.